-When a sales representative gets into a longer discussion with a potential customer, it helps if they have as much knowledge about your product or service as possible.
-One way to assist your reps with having that information at their fingertips is to offer them a Windsor Reflections Presentation Portfolio or a 3 Prong Twin Pocket Presentation Folder to help store and organize pertinent information.
-Either item can be stocked with data, details and even photos about your product, making it perfect for training and extremely useful when a customer wants some additional information.
+When a sales representative gets into a longer discussion with a potential customer, it helps if they have all available knowledge about your product or service.
+One way to assist your reps with having that information at their fingertips is to offer them a Windsor Reflections Presentation Portfolio or a 3-Prong Twin-Pocket Presentation Folder to help store and organize pertinent information.
+Either item can be stocked with data, details and photos about your product, making it perfect for training and extremely useful when a customer wants additional information.

 While it can be difficult for a potential customer to remember specific data points, almost everyone can remember the basic outline of a story.
-A powerful way to demonstrate the value of your company is by telling stories with a before and after component.
-The “before” section details the problems and stresses another company faced, and the “after” talks about how your product or service helped to alleviate their issues.
-Using training giveaways can help reinforce your company stories.
+A powerful way to demonstrate the value of your company is by telling stories with a before-and-after component.
+The “before” section details the stresses and problems another company faced, and the “after” talks about how your product or service helped to alleviate their issues.
+Training giveaways can help reinforce your company stories.
 Provide participants with written highlights of this training session and include this Ambassador Bound Journal Book, which they can use to take notes.

 Don’t talk at your customers, talk to your customers

-When trying to make a sale, it can be easy to do a lot of talking and not a lot of listening.
-One of the most important sales training techniques is learning how to engage in a back-and-forth sales conversation, using the information learned to help a customer address their pain points.
+During the sales pitch, it can be easy to do a lot of talking and not a lot of listening.
+One of the most important sales training techniques is learning how to engage in a back-and-forth sales conversation, and then use the information gained to help a customer address their pain points.